Skip to main content

 What is a natural garden?

 Natural gardens, also sometimes referred to as natural landscaping or native gardens, are gardens made up of native plants.
-They make use of organic gardening principles, such as avoiding pesticides and chemical fertilizers, and they strive to mimic nature.
+Striving to mimic nature, they make use of organic gardening principles, such as avoiding pesticides and chemical fertilizers.

 By growing plants that are naturally suited to your local climate and soil, you greatly reduce the amount of work needed to maintain the garden.
-Since the plants are accustomed to the amount of rainfall you receive, the soil type and pH, and the local insects, you’re less likely to have to modify the soil, protect them from the elements, or give them supplemental water.
+Since the plants are accustomed to your local rainfall levels, soil type, and insects, you’re less likely to have to modify the soil, protect them from the elements, or give them supplemental water.

 What to plant

 Growing native plants is a major component of a natural garden.
 Start by looking for plants that are native to your region broadly and then narrow it down to your specific area.
-For example, you might consider plants native to the East Coast, then narrow it down to plants native to North Carolina, then narrow it further to plants native to the mountains.
+For example, you might consider plants native to the East Coast, then narrow it down to plants native to North Carolina, and then narrow it further to plants native to the mountains.
 The more specific you can get, the better off you’ll be, but don’t worry too much if you can’t find any region-specific information.

 Look for heritage or heirloom varieties in particular.
 The definitions of heritage and heirloom vary between sources, but they typically refer to older and open-pollinated varieties.
 The exact age a variety needs to be in order to be considered heritage or heirloom varies, but the most commonly accepted age is 50 years or older.
 Open pollination means you don’t need to control the pollination of the plant in order to get seeds that are the same variety as the parent plant.